-STUDENT ORGANIZATIONS: There are two student organizations available to students in the Athletic Training Program.
+STUDENT ORGANIZATIONS: There are several student organizations available to students in the Athletic Training Program.

 - REHABCATS is the Athletic Training Student organization.
-Members are involved with community service activities, fund raising events, and volunteer community athletic training activities. - THE GRADUATE STUDENT ORGANIZATION is sponsored by UC's Graduate School and is open to any graduate student in good standing.
+Members are involved with community service activities, fund raising events, and volunteer community athletic training activities. - Graduate Student Government is sponsored by UC's Graduate School and is open to any graduate student in good standing. - Allied Health IPE Student Organization serves to further promote interprofessional education of the College of Allied Health Science students through practical experiences and community outreach events to enhance overall patient care and health outcomes